-- Use the pantry to store items you wish to take with you as you travel and camp. - The cabinetry has been designed to accommodate normal camping items which are bulky but not necessarily heavy (i.e., paper plates, flatware, cookware, etc.). - Check that all pantry items are secured so that they do not shift during travel.
+- Use the pantry to store items you wish to take with you as you travel and camp. - The cabinetry has been designed to accommodate normal camping items which are bulky but not necessarily heavy (i.e., paper plates, flatware, cookware, etc.). - Make sure that all pantry items are secured so that they will not shift during travel.